bogdan-marian/learn-elrond/README.md

 # learn-elrond

-## question: How to deploy a contract
+## question: How to deploy a contract from React
-Is not possible to use the TestNet dapp to sign deployment transactions?
+Is possible to use the web wallet to sign also deployment transactions?

 I'm still struggling with figuring out how to deploy a contract using React.
 The examples from here in case of the web wallet to not cover this particular use case.